-- This option is not available in sensor cook, defrost, kids meal and soften/melt modes. - Sometimes the turntable can become hot to touch.
+- This option is not available in sensor cook, defrost, soften and melt modes. - Sometimes the turntable can become hot to touch.
 Be careful when touching the turntable during and after cooking. - 3.
 Do not run the oven when empty.

 VENT ON/OFF